 Immediately after exiting the glass sliding doors of the terminal building, turn left and walk to the end of the passageway.

-The T1 staff canteen, when it reopens, is at the bottom of a flight of stairs.
+The T1 staff canteen, also known as Orchis Food Court, is at the bottom of a flight of stairs.

 There you have it and now you are in the know.
 Perhaps the next time you stop at the Changi Airport staff canteen, you may end up seeing Anthony Bourdain dining there too.